ekedonald/Implementing-CICD-Pipeline-for-Terraform-using-Jenkins/README.md

 ### Step 3: Install GitHub, AWS Credentials and Terraform plugins on Jenkins

-### Step 4: Configure GitHub and AWS Credentials in Jenkins
+### Step 4: Configure GitHub and AWS Credentials on Jenkins

-### Step 5: Set up Git repository with Terraform code
+### Step 5: Set up a Git repository with Terraform code

+### Step 6:Set up a Jenkins Multibranch Pipeline for Terraform CICD